FihanDilanPratama/resolution/README.md

-# resolution
+# resolution test
-a repository to save the resolutions i've planned
+a test of github